gridscale/terraform-examples/ms-sql-server/README.md

 # MS SQL Server Example

-This example shows how you can manage a MS SQL server with Terraform using the `"gridscale_mssql"` resource.
+This example shows how you can manage a MS SQL server with Terraform using the `"gridscale_sqlserver"` resource.

 Before you run Terraform, you need to set the `GRIDSCALE_TOKEN` and `GRIDSCALE_UUID` environment variables to their appropriate values.
 Take a look at the `.envrc` file for all variables.